 Not that I mind that on occasion, but for every day eating I need to be sensible.
 I still want sweet oatmeal though, preferably with chocolate too (because that's how I roll) That's where my Healthy Chocolate Instant Pot Steel Cut Oats come in!

 cake oatmeal and eat it too!

 Throughout the summer I tend to eat overnight oats made with rolled oats for breakfast.
-My Ginger Chocolate Overnight Oats are my favourite.
-In the cooler months I start cooking the oats again and when I do, I much prefer the texture of steel cut oats.
-They have more bite, plus they keep you feeling fuller for even longer.
-That’s why I use steel cut oats in this Healthy Chocolate Instant Pot Steel Cut Oats recipe.
+My Chocolate Overnight Oats are my favourite.
+In the cooler months I start cooking the oats again, making these Healthy Chocolate Instant Pot Steel Cut Oats and my Coconut Milk Oatmeal.

 WHAT ARE STEEL CUT OATS?